 The ten dimensions include Reliability, Tangibles, Responsiveness, Competence, Access, Courtesy, Communication, Credibility, Security, and Understanding.

-The five dimensions of service quality are the SERVQUAL Model’s five key service dimensions: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
+The SERVQUAL model comprises five key dimensions of service quality: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
 The Servqual model, or five service quality dimensions, is also known as the Service Quality Model.
 SERVQUAL is the short form of service quality.
 The SERVQUAL Model is a multi-dimensional research framework intended to measure the gap between expected and perceived service quality for customers across five dimensions.

 Therefore, the five-service quality dimension model was introduced in 1988 by A. Parasuraman, Valarie A. Zeithaml, and Leonard L. Berry.
-The researchers and practitioners use the latest SERVQUAL model.
+Researchers and practitioners employ the latest SERVQUAL model.

 SERVQUAL Model

-The SERVQUAL model refers to the five dimensions of service quality that measure customer expectations.
-The SERVQUAL model classifies the elements or components of service quality into five critical service quality dimensions.
+The SERVQUAL model comprises five dimensions of service quality that measure customer expectations.
+The SERVQUAL model classifies the elements of service quality into five dimensions.
 Although the model developers initially proposed 10 service quality dimensions, many experts later finalized only 5: Reliability, Assurance, Tangibles, Empathy, and Responsiveness.
-The marketing students formed the acronym RATER from the first letters of each dimension or component.
+The marketing students formed the acronym RATER from the first letters of each dimension.
 However, after measuring the gaps, this model recommends the most common causes of service quality problems.

 Servqual Model 10 Dimensions